jhudson8/react-backbone/api.md

 ==============
 Give [Backbone](http://backbonejs.org/) awareness to your [React](http://facebook.github.io/react/) components and so much more.

 All react-model bindings is accomplished using mixins.
 The general concept is to provide very atomic mixins to do specific things that work well together.
-Depending on the needs of your react component, you can include as many mixins as you need.
+Depending on the needs of your react component, you can include as many mixins as appropriate.

 The general features of this project are

-* mixins to force update components on model change events, be aware of XHR activity and model validation events and much more
+* many mixins to force update components on model change events, be aware of XHR activity, model validation events and much more
-* add Backbone.View like declaritive events to your React components
+* add Backbone.View like declaritive events for [models](#project/jhudson8/react-backbone/snippet/package/model%20events) and [collections](#project/jhudson8/react-backbone/snippet/package/collection%20events) to your React components
-* add dependency management to your React mixins for better reuse
+* add [dependency management](#project/jhudson8/react-backbone/bundle/jhudson8/react-mixin-manager) to your React mixins for better reuse
-* provide low level Backbone.Model-aware input components
+* provide low level Backbone.Model-aware [input components](#project/jhudson8/react-backbone/api/Input%20Components)
-* includes managed event bindings which will clean up when the React component is unmounted
+* add [managed event bindings](#project/jhudson8/react-backbone/bundle/jhudson8/react-events) which will clean up when the React component is unmounted
-* enhance available declarative events by adding callback wrappers like ```debounce```
+* enhance available declarative events by adding [callback wrappers](#project/jhudson8/react-backbone/api/Event%20Binding%20Definitions) like ```debounce```
+* enhance Backbone.sync to provide [rich XHR awareness](#project/jhudson8/react-backbone/bundle/jhudson8/backbone-xhr-events) using Backbone Events

 See the step-by-step [usage tutorials](#project/jhudson8/react-backbone/section/Usage%20tutorials) to help get started.